ekoi/dataverse-kubernetes/README-AWS-Dataverse.md

 If we validate too early, we’ll get an error.
 Wait a little longer for the nodes to launch, and the validate step will return without error.

-Confirm that kubectl is connected to your Kubernetes cluster.
+Confirm that kubectl is connected to the Kubernetes cluster.
 ```commandline
 kubeclt get nodes
 ```